Unión La Calera: Emblem

 The traditional shield of Unión La Calera consists of one with the colors blue and green divided diagonally, with a "U" in white and borders of the same color.
 Below, on a red background "La Calera" is presented.
 In mid-2018 this shield was registered for commercial purposes by Sabino Jadue, former head of the institution, so since 2019 the club occupies a white circular shield with a thick red border where it says “Unión La Calera”, and within the white area the abbreviation «ULC» appears in greenish bluish tones.

 This change was resisted by the fans, who held demonstrations in La Calera, and started a campaign on social networks to restore the historic shield.
 In 2021 the traditional shield returned to the shirts, this time in conjunction with the new insignia.
+In January 2026, the club returned to its original emblem.

 Uniform

 Traditionally Unión La Calera's home kit is composed by a red shirt, white pants and white socks.
 Its away kit meanwhile is entirely white.
 During the 2007 Primera B season, Calera's home kit was symbolized by a white and red horizontal striped shirt; its pants and socks were white.
 This kit is similar to the one used by the team when it got its promotion to Primera División in 1984.

 For the 2010 second-tier season, the titular uniform is a red shirt with vertical white bars, red pants and red socks.

 Once promoted to 2018 Primera División de Chile, during that tournament, the team changed its kit colors to entirely red like the kit which occupied during the 2014–15 season.